QuintinKerns/QuintinKerns/README.md

 ## 🔐 About Me

 I bring hands-on experience from the United States Navy, Deloitte, and several cybersecurity-focused internships, with proven success in vulnerability management, SOC operations, and penetration testing.
-I thrive in dynamic environments where security posture, threat intelligence, and compliance intersect.
+I thrive in dynamic environments where security posture, collaboration, and professional development intersect.

 - **Location:** Atlanta, GA
 - **Certifications:** AWS Cloud Practitioner, CompTIA Security+